Transfer Pricing tax compliance

 Documentation for Tax Authorities

-The study provides comprehensive documentation that can be presented to tax authorities upon request.
-In many jurisdictions, including the United States, companies must have contemporaneous documentation ready within 30 days of a request.
+The analysis is well documented and thus it can be taken to the tax authorities at the request.
+In most jurisdictions including the United States, they require companies to have documentation in hand within 30 days following a request.

 Challenges and Considerations